 “Honor is the reward of merit.” –Cicero

 A keynote speaker may precede the ceremony.
-College president, dean, faculty, Psi Chi or Psi Beta advisors, Psi Beta council members, psychologists, administrators and Psi Beta alumni have been popular choices.
+Popular choices for a keynote speaker include the college president, dean, a faculty member, Psi Chi or Psi Beta advisors, Psi Beta council members, psychologists conducting research at a local university, and Psi Beta alumni.

-Advisor(s), faculty members of Psi Beta, president, vice-president, secretary, treasurer, and induction officer are to be lined up behind head table for ceremony.
+Advisor(s), faculty members of Psi Beta, and these Psi Beta officers: President, Vice-President, Secretary, Treasurer, and Induction Officer.
+(The Induction Officer is usually the chapter’s President unless this is your chapter’s first induction; in that case, the Primary Advisor can serve as the Induction Officer.)
 Lights in room are either turned off or dimmed.
 Inductees are called by name either singly or in a group to the front.

 INDUCTION OFFICER: Inductee (full name), come forward to receive the congratulations of your peers.
 (Psi Beta pins and honor cords, medallions or tassels can be given together by the faculty advisor and officers with the membership certificate and card at this time.
 The faculty advisor lights the candles, which are passed to each inductee.)
 Inductees, please repeat after me:

 INDUCTEES IN UNISON: I, (stating full name), attest that I possess all the requirements for active membership in Psi Beta National Honor Society in Psychology for Community and Junior Colleges.
 In accepting membership in Psi Beta, I understand and accept the responsibilities which membership entails.
 On my honor that I pledge to maintain the ideals for which Psi Beta stands to the best of my ability.
 I further pledge as a member of Psi Beta to actively cooperate in activities and support Psi Beta with my time and resources as may be required.